mdn/data/css/syntaxes.md

 },
 ```

-Or, syntaxes might reference other syntaxes that are defined in this file:
+Or, syntaxes might reference other syntaxes that are also defined in syntaxes.json:

 ```json
 "length-percentage": {